valveteam/documentation/submodules/flow_control_module.md

       - High power consumption.

 2. Passive Control\
-  If fluid is already flowing, its flow can be hindered or slowed down in order to control the flow rate.
-This technique is passive because the fluid is already moving.
+  If fluid is already flowing, its flow can be hindered or slowed down in order to control the flow rate e.g. by moving a plate across a pipe.

     Advantages:
       - Energy is not expended in moving fluid.
 It is easy to create fluid flow (e.g. by holding a reservoir at a height) and thus energy expenditure on movement is wasteful.